laprade/laprade.github.io/_posts/2014-11-15-results-without-authority.md

 ## Confirming Roles

-- **Responsible** => The responsible party makes a commitment to do the work.
+- **Responsible**: The responsible party makes a commitment to do the work.
-- **Accountable** => The accountable party has the ultimate decision authority and bears consequences related to the objectives.
+- **Accountable**: The accountable party has the ultimate decision authority and bears consequences related to the objectives.
 There can only be one "A," and this role may be combined with "R."
-- **Consulted** => Any stakeholder is consulted who could participate in planning and decision making.
+- **Consulted**: Any stakeholder is consulted who could participate in planning and decision making.
-- **Informed** => Informed parties are regularly provided status on progress, decisions and other information to coordinate related work and facilitate collaboration.
+- **Informed**: Informed parties are regularly provided status on progress, decisions and other information to coordinate related work and facilitate collaboration.

 ## Learning From History